What topics does the training cover?

-UMBC requires all students and employees in our community complete this version of the training.
+UMBC requires all community members to complete this version of the training.
 Our training is tailored to UMBC policy and procedures.
 Also, given the important nature of the topics covered and the continual development in related laws and policies, we want our community to have the most current, accurate and useful information possible.

 What if I need closed captioning or transcription to complete the training?

 If you need closed captioning, click the “cc” button at the bottom right corner of the video.
 To view the interactive transcript, click on the icon displayed in the bottom right corner of the video screen.

 The student training is comprised of 3 parts:

 - A video-based sexual violence prevention training + a 20 question quiz (65 minutes)